Consumer Revolution? Food, Things and Fashion in England 1500-1800: Sources (HIH3597)

 - 1. Obtain a detailed knowledge of the range and type of sources emerging from this period, alongside an ability to evaluate them effectively

-- 2. Ability to compare and contrast different sources and to harness a diverse range of sources to form an argument.
+- 2. Compare and contrast different sources and to harness a diverse range of sources to form an argument.

 - 3. Obtain an in-depth, specialist knowledge of those sources forming the basis of the presentation.